JonEilers/analyticalgenomics.org/_data-cleaning/long_read_quality.md

 conda activate sequeltools

-conda install -c anaconda python conda install -c conda-forge r-base conda install -c bioconda samtools
+conda install -c anaconda python conda install -c conda-forge r conda install -c bioconda samtools

 # my desktop was missing a ubuntu library
 sudo apt install libncurses5

-# requires a text file containing a list of subread.bam file locations
+# requires a text file containing a list of subread.bam file locations.
+# change directory to whereever your subreads.bam files are and run this command
 find $(pwd) -name "*subreads.bam"  > subFiles.txt

 # and finally we can run it.